openedx/edx-documentation/en_us/shared/students/SFD_enrolling.rst

 Verify Your Identity
 ******************************

-When you enroll in the verified certificate track for a course, you have to verify your identity at the beginning of the course.
-You might also have to verify your identity at different times during the course, such as before you take an exam.
+When you enroll in the verified certificate track for a course, you do not have to verify your identity immediately, but you must verify your identity before the course ID verification deadline.
+You can see the deadline below the name of the course on your dashboard.

-To verify your identity, you use a webcam to submit a photo of yourself and of an official ID to edX's authorization service.
+To verify your identity, you use a webcam to submit a photo of yourself and of a government-issued photo ID to edX's authorization service.
 We encrypt your photos and use the highest levels of security available to protect your data.
-If your computer does not have a webcam, you must verify your identity on a computer that has a webcam.
+If your computer does not have a webcam, you must verify your identity on a computer that does have a webcam.

 When you verify your identity for one course, you verify your identity for all edX courses.
 Verification is effective for one year.
 If you enroll in another